runchr-com/pmx-skills-gemini/README.md

 cd pm-skills-gemini
 ```

-Install the skills:
+Install the PM workflows:

 ```bash
 ./install.sh
 ```

-This will install all pm-skills frameworks into:
+This installs the skills and commands inside the project directory:

 ```
 .gemini/